pgdogdev/docs/docs/features/load-balancer/healthchecks.md

 In addition to checking entire databases, the load balancer checks that every connection in the pool is healthy on a regular basis.
 Before giving a connection to a client, it will, from time to time, send the a short query to the server, and if it fails, ban the entire database from serving any more requests.

 To reduce the overhead of health checks, these connection-specific checks are done infrequently.
-This is configurable via the `healtcheck_interval` setting:
+This is configurable via the `healthcheck_interval` setting:

 ```toml
 [general]